hirsimaki-markus/seapie/README.md

 ## Todo
+* Test how seapie works in multithreaded programs
-* No idea actually.
-Send me email if you have suggestions
+* Send me email if you have suggestions

 ## Known issues